smtmnfg/NSF-MAP/README.md

 This folfer includes the inference codes, user interface code for deployment, and the demo of deployment.

 Demo video is available at: https://www.youtube.com/watch?v=kg6zE9yCGlQ

+# 6. Additional Experiments on NSF-MAP
+This folder includes additional experimental results of NSF-MAP and ablation Studies.
+The document includes the Mean Squared Errors (MSE) and Root Mean Squared Errors (RMSE) for the sensor values and predicted anomaly labels.